ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch2 Exploring Data and Building Data Pipelines.md

 - clipping
 - interquartile range (IQR)

-It's usually beneficial and recommended to
+It's usually beneficial and recommended to have a schema for your data, including numerical vs catego